softarc-consulting/sheriff/docs/docs/dependency-rules.md

 };
 ```

-This approach is recommended for existing projects, as it allows for the incremental introduction of Sheriff.
+That is also the recommendation for existing projects because it allows an incremental integration of Sheriff.

-If you are starting a new project, you can skip this step and proceed directly to [manual tagging](#manual-tagging).
+For green-field projects, the [manual tagging](#manual-tagging) is the better option.

 ---